RafaelOfEldor/ecommerce-app/README.md

 GOOGLE_CLIENT_ID=[your_google_client_id]
 ```

-If you don't have google discovery stuff, you can alternatively just remove the LoginWithOpenidButton in frontend/client/pages/LoginPage.jsx.
+If you don't have google discovery stuff, you can alternatively just remove the LoginWithOpenidButton in frontend/client/pages/LoginPage.jsx
+and frontend/client/pages/RegisterPage.jsx.

 then, start your backend isolated through intellij or something, and once that succeds go into frontend directory and enter: